 The Teamsters also represent workers at Green Thumb Industries’ Rise.

 A 13-day strike at three Chicago-area Rise stores that began April 19 is believed to be the longest work stoppage in U.S. cannabis history.

 Contract negotiations between Green Thumb and Teamster-organized Rise workers is ongoing, according to union officials.

 Meanwhile, current and former dispensary workers picketed a dispensary in Missouri, claiming management disciplined or fired employees who tried to organize.

-Management denied the allegations, the newspaper reported, but the current and ex-workers have filed federal complaints alleging violations of federal labor law.
+Management denied the allegations, the newspaper reported, but the current and ex-workers have filed federal complaints alleging violations of U.S. labor law.